ybch14/MATLAB_music/README.md

 # MATLAB project : music

 This is a course project of Advanced MATLAB Programming and Engineering Applications of Department of EE., Tsinghua University.
-There are two subtasks: music composition; music frequency analysis.
+There are three subtasks: music composition; music frequency analysis; GUI application design.
 More detailed topic can be found in questions.pdf.

 ### File list